 Haron Bearing Pro Tip: Our technicians often see SCARA J2 accuracy limited by housing flex and reducer mounting rather than the bearing grade.
 We recommend verifying flange flatness and bolt torque sequence before upgrading to higher-precision bearings.

-What’s your wholesale price and MOQ for robot-joint bearings (e.g., cross-roller, thin-section, harmonic drive bearings)?
+What’s your MOQ and wholesale price for robot-joint bearings?

 What we need to quote accurately (send these)